AnandTenneti/SampleProject/README.md

    * IntellijIdea as the IDE

 <h3>Folder Structure</h3>
-The project is organized in the following folder structure as shown below
+The project is broadly organized in the following folder structure as shown below

+pages:
+Each individual scenario in the website is marked as one page.
+Locators and methods of each scenario are added in the page
+  Example:
+     The scenario Visibility is considered as one page and the elements in the Visibility page are identified with locators and the corresponding functions for the actions to be performed are written in Visibility page

+tests:

+dataprovider:

+reports:
+The test results of the tests executed in the automation run are stored under the reports folder.